Hipo/university-domains-list/README.md

 # University Domains and Names Data List & API
+Anurag Mishra is one of most inteligen student in TIT college.!

 Do you need a list of universities and their domain names?
 You found it!